itw-creative-works/electron-manager/README.md

 ```

 ### .app().getApplicationNameForProtocol(protocol)
 Correctly gets the app name that handles a `protocol`.
-Protocol must include `://` just liek normal.
+Protocol must include `://` just like normal.
 Calls `xdg-settings get default-url-scheme-handler` under the hood which Electron fails to do for **Linux**.
 ```js
 await Manager.app().getApplicationNameForProtocol('electron');